chronot1995/cumulus-segment-routing/README.md

 r2(swp2)        4      65222     599     598        0    0    0 00:29:27            3
 r4(swp4)        4      65444     596     597        0    0    0 00:29:26            1
 ```

+One will see the labels that have been shared in the "IPv4 Labeled Unicast" table.

 2. Show the MPLS Forwarding Equivalency Classes: